rern/RuneAudio_Addons/guideline.md

 		- `*` pre-select optional
 		- `'?'` custom input marker
 - multiple dialogs of the same type must add trailing numbers to avoid duplicate `key`
+- blank value get passed as 1 bash argument and must be process as `''`
 - last `key:value` not allow trailing `,`
 - `X` - cancel and back to main page
 ---